braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

 page_order: 8

 ---
-### Google Tag Manager
+## Google Tag Manager

-#### Initializing the SDK {#initializing-android-google-tag-provider}
+### Initializing the SDK {#initializing-android-google-tag-provider}

-Braze's SDK can be initialized and controlled within tags configured from [Google Tag Manager][5].
+Braze's Android SDK can be initialized and controlled by tags configured within [Google Tag Manager][5].

-To initialize the Braze Android SDK, please follow [Initial SDK Setup][1].
+But first - before using Google Tag Manager - be sure to first follow our [Initial SDK Setup][1].

-#### Braze SDK Custom Tag Provider {#adding-android-google-tag-provider}
+### Braze SDK Custom Tag Provider {#adding-android-google-tag-provider}

-In your app, first setup [Google Tag Manager for Android][2].
+To begin, follow Google's instructions to [setup Google Tag Manager for Android][2].

-Next, add the following custom tag provider to use the Braze SDK.
-Be sure to note the classpath to the file for later use in the [Google Tag Manager][5] console.
+Next, add a custom tag provider to call Braze SDK methods based on your Google Tag Manager configuration.

+Be sure to note the "Class Path" to the file which you will need when setting up a Tag in the [Google Tag Manager][5] console.

+This example shows one of many ways to structure your custom tag provider:

 {% tabs %}
 {% tab JAVA %}